samueljmurray/docs/timber-languages/ruby/integrations/system.md

 ## Disable

 Currently this integration cannot be disabled due to the [very basic nature of the data it captures](/concepts/log-event-json-schema/context/system-context).
-If you have a specific usecase that requires this, please [contact support](mailto:support@timber.io) as we'd be happy to add this option for you.
+If you have a specific use case that requires this, please [contact support](mailto:support@timber.io) as we'd be happy to add this option for you.